sreeramsunkara/TAS-Workshop-CAH/README.md

 df -h
 ```

-- The next command you will execute is distructive in nature.
+- The next command you will execute is destructive in nature.
 We will be `killing` a critical process in the container you are logged in to see what `TAS` is going to do.
 Please execute the following command:

 ```
 kill -9 $(ps -ef | grep diego-sshd | head -n 1 | awk '{ print $2 }')